 - 1/4 cup heavy cream (or half and half)

 - 1/2 cup shredded cheese

-In a large skillet, melt butter over medium heat.
-Brown chicken on both sides, about 5 minutes each side.
+- Add chicken and 1 tbsp of lime juice to pan, and sear for about 5 minutes each side.
 Remove chicken from skillet and set aside on a plate.